 The public had the opportunity to review and provide input prior to the adoption of the Comprehensive School Safety Plan.
-Notice for public comment was provided on March 1st 2020 at District Center Drive, Palm Springs, CA 92262.
-Notice was provided by posted notification.
+Notice was provided by posted notification via school site.

 The Board of Trustees has evaluated the Comprehensive School Safety Plan and by signing below certify that procedures pursuant to development of the Comprehensive School Safety Plan have been completed.
 (SB 187; California Education Code Sections 32280-32289)